Ferringtoom History, Family Crest & Coats of Arms

 The ancestors of the name Ferringtoom date back to the Anglo-Saxon tribes of Britain.
-The name is derived from when the Ferringtoom family lived in the township of Farrington located near Penwortham, Lancashire.
+The name is derived from when the Ferringtoom family lived in the township of Farington located near Penwortham, Lancashire.
 "In the 10th of Edward III., William de Farington held certain portions of land here, and 14s. rent, in trust for the abbot."

 Early Origins of the Ferringtoom family